Identifying Hazards and Communicating Risks

 - Time: When did symptoms begin?
 When did the exposure begin?
 When do symptoms get worse?
 When do they improve?

 - Place: Where is the patient when symptoms get worse?
 Where is the likely hazard?
-What is the channel through which the hazard reaches the patient?
+What is the route of exposure through which the hazard reaches the patient?

 - Person: Does anyone else have similar symptoms?
 Who?
 When?
 Where?